andrewconnell/sp-dev-training-spfx-spcontent/Lab.md

         }
         ```

-1. Update the web part to use mock data when running in the local workbench when the **Get Countries** button is pressed.
+1. Update the web part to use mock data when the **Get Countries** button is pressed while running in the local workbench.
 Locate the `_onGetListItems` handler and update it's contents to the following code.
-This will first check if the web part is in the local workbench (`!this._isSharePoint`). if it is, it will return mock data.
+This will first check if the web part is in the local workbench (`!this._isSharePoint`).
+If it is, it will return mock data.
 Otherwise it will run the previous code that will call the SharePoint REST API:

     ```ts
     if (!this._isSharePoint) {